 Streaming — Doesn’t Work With Most Major Platforms Like Netflix

-PandaVPN claims to unblock all major streaming platforms.
+PandaVPN claims to work with all major streaming platforms.
 The list includes popular offerings such as Hulu, Disney+, and Netflix.
 Yet, actual user reviews online say otherwise.
-I personally couldn’t get the VPN to connect at all, so I cannot guarantee it will work for you.
-If you’re looking for a VPN for streaming purposes, you might want to try other providers that have been proven to work.
+My global testers and I couldn’t get the VPN to connect at all, so we cannot guarantee it will work for you.
+If you’re looking for a VPN for streaming purposes, you might want to try other providers that can access popular streaming platforms in HD from anywhere..

-Using the mobile application, I couldn’t unblock a single streaming platform.
-I used the free servers and that may be the reason why it didn’t work.
+Using the mobile application, we couldn’t watch a single streaming platform.
+We used the free servers and that may be the reason why it didn’t work.
 However, if this is their vertical slice offer, that is to say, a taste of what’s to come, I see no reason to spend your money on this particular VPN if streaming is all you want.

-Even though the vendor claims it can unblock most streaming websites, I had no luck.
+Even though the vendor claims it works with most streaming websites, we had no luck.
 This is quite bizarre considering that the VPN provider offers 38+ dedicated streaming servers for Amazon HD, Disney+, and Hulu.
-I tested all I could but none loaded.
+We tested all its streaming servers but had no luck.

 Speeds — Not Bad, But There’s a Caveat

-However, all these speeds are for naught as I couldn’t even load Google’s home page in reasonable timeframes.
-It isn’t some error on our end either, as I used the native app on an Android phone.
+However, all these speeds are for naught as we couldn’t even load Google’s home page in reasonable timeframes.
+It isn’t some error on our end either, as we used the native app on Android phones.
 I can only assume that this is a limitation of the free plan but then again, what’s the point of that free plan then If we can’t use it to see a real-world performance metric?

 Are PandaVPN’s Speeds Fast Enough for Gaming?
 Yes, in Theory.